camenwong/supercollider-raspberryPi/README.md

 Several features it should achive:
 * Using Patchbox OS.
-* Autostart with jack and supercollider IDE, sclang get booted successfully with StartupFile Quack.
+* Autostart with jack and supercollider IDE, sclang get booted successfully with StartupFile Quark.
 * Connect to midi controller automatically (tested with Behringer x touch mini).
 * Running whether with head or in headless mode, it dose not need to specify again.
 * Several Quacks (StartupFile, MTMI...) get installed in supercollider.